jeroenooms/opencpu-pages/_posts/2014-04-20-opencpu-release-14.md

 layout: post
 title: "OpenCPU release 1.3 and 1.4"
 category: posts
 description: "After a few months of testing we present OpenCPU versions 1.3 and 1.4.
-These releases do not introduce any major changes in the OpenCPU HTTP API but focuses entirely on performance, reliability and security to support long running servers."
+These releases do not introduce any major changes in the OpenCPU HTTP API but focus entirely on performance, reliability and security to support long running servers."
 cover: "containers.jpg"
 ---